Module: Watir

 Much cleaner!

-If you absolutely must have your data object’s instance variable be something other than :set
+If you absolutely must have your data object’s instance variable be something other than :set or :clear, then consider writing a private transform method in your data object class, like this:

 def checkbox_trans